 Texas Alcoholic Beverage Control (TABC) Permit

 _____ 4.
-Payment of Fees to Finance – Take your TABC Permits to the Water Billing and Collections Division, 122 W. 1st St., adjacent to City Hall.
+Payment of Fees to Finance – Take your TABC Permit Application to the Water Billing and Collections Division, 301 W. Beauregard Ave.
+(City Hall Annex).
 The Finance clerk will review your application, return it, determine the appropriate fee, and give you a receipt for monies paid.
 The Finance Department’s phone number is 325-481-2650.

 _____ 5.
-City Clerk/City Secretary Certificate – Take your TABC Permit Applications, the Fire Marshal inspection form, the zoning clearance, and the Finance Department receipt to the City Clerk’s office, City Hall, second floor, Room 208, 72 W. College Ave.
-The Clerk will review all documents, sign the certificate(s), keep copies of the Fire Marshal inspection form and permit receipt, the zoning clearance, the health permit and Finance receipt, and return the TABC Permit to you with the pertinent Ordinance.
+City Clerk/City Secretary Certificate – Take this completed form and the Finance Department receipt along with the completed TABC Permit Application to the City Clerk’s office, City Hall, second floor, Room 204, 72 W. College Ave.
+The City Clerk will review and sign the certificate(s).
 The City Clerk’s phone number is 325-657-4405.
 By signing this application, the City Clerk does not waive other necessary City permits.

 Office hours for all the above City departments are Mondays through Fridays from 8 a.m. to noon and 1 p.m. to 5 p.m.
 Please make sure to allow sufficient time to process the paperwork prior to the office’s closing.